ASEC Alumnae Projects by SDG

 Because of Sr. Constancia, an isolated community plagued with HIV cases now has access to basic healthcare.

 With leadership skills learned in SLDI & HESA, Sr. Petronilla is providing quality, holistic education to girls in Northern Uganda.

 Sr. Veronica is using the skills she learned from the SLDI program to turn one village's reality into a possibility.

 Reaching out to women in the rural areas, the Mother Earth Centre promotes improved nutrition and self sustainability through multiple projects.
 In this photo, farmers are cultivating moringa powder.

-Sr. Josephine began her project, Women Peacemakers with Alternative Livelihood, after recognizing the need to empower women in Kenya in dealing with violence, income setbacks, poverty and health problems.
+Sr. Josephine began her project social justice project, Women Peacemakers with Alternative Livelihood, after recognizing the need to empower women in Kenya in dealing with social justice issues like violence, income setbacks, poverty and healthcare.